Cycling Lake Sabrina

 Finish the climb at Sabrina Dam.

-Traffic and Roadway report: The roadway surface is excellent and there is a good bike lane most of the way.
+Traffic and Roadway Surface Report: The roadway surface is excellent and there is a good bike lane most of the way.
 Traffic, as can be seen in the YouTube video, travels by very fast and this is not a stretch of road for the faint of heart.

-There is a cafe at the finish - Lake Sabrina Boat Landing.
+There is a cafe at the finish called the Lake Sabrina Boat Landing.